AlexanderSchaller/tfo-images/README.md

 # Image Server for The Final Outpost

 [The Final Outpost](https://finaloutpost.net) is an online collecting game where users "adopt" a variety of creatures.
-The creatures feature generative art based on the genetics how a creature is spawned.
+The creatures feature generative art based on the genetics of how a creature is spawned.

 For example, a creature might have the following genes ``Body:aa, Markings:AA, Spots:AA`` and look like: